Dgman77/Gen_ai_email/README.md

 Built with Claude (Anthropic) for code generation and architecture discussion.
 Gen-AI generation/judging uses the Gemini API (free tier, `google-genai` SDK).

+###Eagerly Waiting for Your Reply's about this project